A variety of sensors (and other components) are available from the ER (and from shops). In order to make sense of the choices, it is useful to ask:

 - What does it sense?
 For example, acceleration (and therefore angle relative to the ground, when it is held still), magnetic field?

-- What is its physical interface (how do you create an electrical connection)?
+- What is its physical interface (how do you create an mechanical connection)?
 Some possibilities include:

 - A through-hole component has pins or wires that can be inserted directly into a protoboard.
 If the component has wires, they can be inserted into the headers on your Arduino.

-- Some components have female headers, like the ones on your Arduino, that you can stick a wire into
+- Some components have female headers, that you can stick a wire into.
+Your Arduino is an example of this.

 - Some components have sockets, that a cable plugs into.
 There are a variety of different socket types.
 See the note about Grove components, below.